gravmatt/mac-color-term/README.md

 You can achieve that by open the terminal and go to the terminal preferences and select import.

-## 3. To get the colorful letters exexute the following command
+## 3. To get the colorful letters execute the following command

 ```
 $ bash -c "$(curl -Ls https://github.com/gravmatt/mac-color-term/raw/master/install.sh)"